EDUCATION, DISTINCTIONS & HONOURS

 Thompson, Cheryl.
 Canada and the Blackface Atlantic: Performing Slavery, Conflict, and Freedom, 1812 - 1897.
 Waterloo: Wilfrid Laurier Press (forthcoming, April 2025).

 Thompson, Cheryl.
-Performing Blackface in Canada: Vaudeville, Popular Music, and Racial Caricature, 1898 - 1919.
-Waterloo: Wilfrid Laurier Press (in-press)
+Staging Blackface in Canada: Musicals, Sound Recording, and Theatrical Dance in the Age of Imitation, 1898 - 1919.
+Waterloo: Wilfrid Laurier Press (in-press).

 Thompson, Cheryl and Campbell, Miranda.
 (Eds.).
 Creative Industries in Canada.
 Vancouver: Canadian Scholars Press, 2022.